![]() |

 Q. Can I e-mail my letter of nomination or do I have to mail it?

-Q. How thorough should the letter be?
+Q. How elaborate does the letter have to be?

-Give examples and be specific, (but please leave out personal details that you or your player might not want others to read, because the letters will be shared with the Black Lions (28th Infantry Association) and with members of Major Holleder's family.
+A. More than just a sentence or two ("Timmy is a great kid.
+He is very deserving" isn't enough.)
+Explain why your nominee represents the spirit of the award - leadership, courage, devotion to duty, self-sacrifice, and an unselfish concern for the team.
+Give examples and be specific, but please leave out details that you might not want others to read ("his parents are both drunks") because the letters will be shared with the Black Lions (28th Infantry Association) and with members of Major Holleder's family.
+We heel it is not asking too much of a coach in order to bring a prestigious honor to one of his players.
 (For a representative sampling of other coaches' letters, go HERE)

 Q. Is the award meant to go to the best player?